robjhornby/superpermutations-necklace/README.md

 | 7                 | 5913   | 5122       | 2.8 s   |
 | 8                 | 46233  | 40862      | 205 s   |

-The number of nodes evaluated per second is increasing as the number of objects increases - need to find the source.
-May be to do with checking that the path doesn't visit a node twice which could be made quicker.
+The time taken could be reduced by implementing the algorithm more carefully...
+At each iteration there is quite a slow check to see if the new node has already been visited which could be sped up.

 ## Approach